+peetanisea meaanes,

 Core Topics Elective Topics Specialised topics

 STEM fundamentals Computer-aided design (CAD) Advanced manufacturing

 Project-based learning Critical thinking Aeronautical engineering

-Project-based learning (extension) AgriTech
+Project-base Project-based learning (extension) AgriTech

 Cyber security

 Design for space

 Mechatronics and robotics

 MedTech

 Surveying and geospatial engineering

 Sustainable transport

-During the course, students will be introduced to the following skills
+During the course, students will be introduced to the following skills;

 - · Problem-solving,

 - · Creative thinking,

-- · Critical, inquiry,
+- · Critical inquiry

 - · Literacy and numeracy in real world

-- · Engineering- design thinking and
+- · Engineering- design thinking

-- · Collaboration
+- Collaboration and communication

-Some of the projects that students may undertake in this course are using of 3D printing, building rockets and planes, designing transportation and creating models.
-They may also be involved in coding and designing robots and participating in competitions to showcase their talent.
+Students in this course may work on exciting projects such as 3D printing, building rockets and airplanes, designing transportation solutions, and creating models.
+They may also have the opportunity to code and design robots, as well as participate in competitions to showcase their skills and creativity.

-Due to staffing a maximum of 2 classes can run in this subject.
+\Due to staffing a maximum of 2 classes can run in this subject.\

-For further information please contact: Mr Lewis Tsui (Relieving HT Science)
+For further information please contact: Mr Lewis Tsui (HT Science)